MegaRedHand/network-simulator/README.md

   <img src="./img/23_ICMP_8_Network.gif" alt="ICMP-8 Network Layer" />
 </p>

 On the Link Layer, they only show the EtherType field.
 This field is used to specify the protocol used in the packet.
-For ICMP-8 packets, this is always 2048.
+For IPv4 packets, this is 2048 (0x0800) in general.

 ### ICMP-0 Packet